 2. The founders were offered money to focus on the business

-After some deliberation, the duo took the offer and Afrocenchix Ltd was born in 2010.
+After some deliberation, the duo took the offer and Afrocenchix Ltd was born that July.

 Afrocenchix has since been nominated for and won several awards for the business as well as the product line, including an award from UCL.